DD-103 Universal Digital Dial

 Turn the BAND selector (and your radio) to the band to program or calibrate.
 Tune to the known frequency.

 In normal operation the function of the MODE control is to set the BFO offset for SSB and CW operation.
 If on each band you always use the same mode, you can set your radio to the mode you use on each band when doing this procedure.
-You should then always set the MODE control fully CCW (AM Mode), or lock the DD-103 in AM mode using S4-A. Doing this eliminates the need for the USB, LSB And CW Offsets Calibration procedure described below.
+You should then always set the MODE control fully CCW (AM Mode) in normal operation.
+Doing this eliminates the need for the USB, LSB And CW Offsets Calibration procedure described below.

 Set the mode switch on your radio to either AM or the mode you use on that band.